mammadyahyayev/algoritmika-bootcamp/README.md

 ```

-# How to start application after adding your credentials
+# How to start application with one line of code after adding your credentials
 To start backend just run `run-backend.sh` file
 To start frontend, just run `run-frontend.sh` file